 Hockney country - the lovely Yorkshire Wolds

 For self catering holiday accommodation in the Yorkshire Wolds look no further than Broadgate Farm Holiday Cottages - we are located at the edge of the Yorkshire Wolds with easy access of to the many scenic drives, cycle routes and walks across the Yorkshire Wolds.
-See the landscapes that have inspired David Hockney, 80% of the works on display in his 2012 Royal Academy exhibition are of the Yorkshire Wolds.
+See the landscapes that have inspired David Hockney, 80% of the works on display in his 2012 Royal Academy exhibition were of the Yorkshire Wolds.

 The Yorkshire Wolds are a series of gently undulating hills and valleys which stretch in a broad arc from the west of Hull and Beverley up to the north of Bridlington.
 The hills meet the sea in the north at Flamborough Head which is designated as a Heritage Coast.
 The whole crescent of the Yorkshire Wolds is 79 miles in length so don't settle for a day trip, stay in the area and explore!